YashB63/GFG-Daily-Questions/README.md

     Given a string containing of 0, 1 and ? - a wildcard character,
     generate all distinct binary strings that can be formed by replacing each wildcard character by either 0 or 1.

+Day 87:

+  Q1: Check if a number is divisible by 8:

+    Given a string representation of a decimal number s, check whether it is divisible by 8.

+  Q2: Minimal moves to form a string:

+    Given a string S, check if it is possible to construct the given string S by performing any of the below operations any number of times.

+    In each step, we can:

+    Add any character at the end of the string. or, append the string to the string itself.

+    The above steps can be applied any number of times.

+    The task is to find the minimum steps required to form the string.

+  Q3: Next greater even number:

+    Given a positive integer X.
+    The task is to find the smallest even number E such that
+    E > X and all digits in
+    X and E are the same.

+    Note: All the digits in X should be same with digits in E.